Read time: 4 -5 minutes

 American short-story writer, journalist, poet, and Civil War veteran

 Ok, we can all agree that electricity is pretty important.
 It certainly warrants respect and understanding.
 With that, let’s narrow our focus to the home.
-How it is incorporated into our homes and how it powers our lives is a mystery to most of us.
-Yet we rely on it every day in so many ways.
+How it is incorporated into our homes and how it powers our lives is a mystery to most of us – despite our high reliance on it.

 As homeowners, caretakers, parents and pet owners, possessing a basic understanding of electricity and knowing what to watch out for when it ‘goes rogue’ are not unreasonable expectations.